JDiegoRV/API_for_DOG_CEO/README.md

 # Install Dependecies

-1. You need Python 3.13.5 installed on your machine.
+1. You need Python 3.11+ installed on your machine.

 2. Create a virtual environment

+First you need to temporarily change the execution policy to allow the virtual environment activation script to run..

+Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

 In PowerShell: